felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 It may turn out that there cannot be a single design proposal that covers all use-cases.
 Nevertheless, the number of ways in which a digital emblem can be distributed should be kept minimal.
-The more interfaces supported by a digital emblem, the greater the burden on verifiers, who would need to implement detection on every interface to ensure that they are not attacking a protected asset.
+The more interfaces supported by a digital emblem, the greater the burden on verifiers, who would need to check every interface to ensure that they are not attacking a protected asset.

 ### Personal Devices